Hair loss or thinning is a common side effect of some cancer treatments.

-Hair almost always grows back once your treatment has finished.
-In very rare cases, it does not grow back, or it might grow back patchy.
+Hair usually grows back once your treatment has finished.
+However, in some people it may not grow back, or it might grow back patchy.
 This usually only happens with very high doses of particular drugs.

 It might take several months for hair to grow back.
 It might look the same as before, or it may be thicker or thinner.
 Sometimes it can be a different colour or curlier.

 Targeted cancer drugs and immunotherapy

 There are different types of targeted drugs and these cause hair problems to different degrees.
-Some of these drugs cause hair thinning, slower hair growth and dry, brittle hair.
+Some of these drugs cause slower hair growth, hair thinning and dry, brittle hair.
 Some can cause hair loss on the head and body.
 It can vary as to when these hair changes start.
 They can develop between several weeks to 2 to 3 months after starting treatment.